 Egyptian.
 Cast of the original in the British Museum, London.
-From his mortuary temple at Thebes (Luxor, Egypt), ca. 1350 BCE.
+Granodiorite statue from his mortuary temple at Thebes (Luxor), 18th Dynasty, New Kingdom, c.
+1391-1353 BCE.

 - Amenhotep III